joshsharp/braid/src/braid/notes.md

 [X] Type construction also
 [X] Separate AST structs out so not so many multi-use types

-Compiling currently maps straight to outputting code text, needs more passes:
+### Compiling
 [X] Hindley-Milner type inference, so we can predict errors and map function
       params to types where needed
   [X] Add the inferred type to all Ast objects once inferred [ ] Make sure type variables get replaced properly (BinOps at least) or not compiled if not [X] Ifs as return types need to be unified
-  [ ] Ifs need Assignments added to assign the result to their temp var [ ] Immutability means we cannot assign to a variable that already exists [X] Last expression in a func needs `return` AST inserted with correct variable name etc [ ] Linking (Do functions mentioned exist?
-Do modules?)
+  [X] Ifs need Assignments added to assign the result to their temp var [X] Immutability means we cannot assign to a variable that already exists [ ] Track used variables and do not compile (remove AST?) of assignments where var is not used,
-[ ] Listing and generating of required concretely-typed generic functions Then generating source
+      or change to `_`
+  [X] Last expression in a func needs `return` AST inserted with correct variable name etc [X] Allow comments at the end of lines
+  [ ] Infer type of generic functions from params when calling [ ] Linking (Look up modules - Do they exist?
+Do functions mentioned exist?)
+[ ] Perhaps some way to define an empty func that stands in for an external Go func, so they can be called

+### Generating source
-  [ ] Functions need to be literals if defined inside a function (use State to change compilation behaviour) [ ] Generate concrete types etc (monomorphise)
+  [X] Functions need to be literals if defined inside a function (use State to change compilation behaviour) [ ] Generate concrete types etc (monomorphise)

+### Later
 [ ] 'Module' rule
 [X] Compile `let = if` rule specially - this means if expr branches need to be unified
     Kotlin has special let if expression form that's unified https://kotlinlang.org/docs/reference/control-flow.html